badcommit/CS596/README.md

 I'm interested in how to turn a pure physics PDE into something that I can visualize and understand.
 Since I have little prior knowledge about numerical method and modern physics, a good start point is to do a simple fluid simulation.
-I choose to implement an (outdated) [APIC](https://www.math.ucla.edu/~jteran/papers/JSSTS15.pdf) method as the beginning of my learning journey.
+I choose to implement [APIC](https://www.math.ucla.edu/~jteran/papers/JSSTS15.pdf) method as the beginning of my learning journey.

 ### Recent Study and Tools